xx19941215/light/README.md

         'Blog\Index\Ui\IndexController@show'
     );
 ```
 In Light, multi site routing configuration is supported by default.
-It can be configured in [`site.php`] (https://github.com/xx19941215/light/blob/master/config/site.php).
+It can be configured in [`site.php`](https://github.com/xx19941215/light/blob/master/config/site.php).
 Can be used in routing

 Use the `site` method to set the site that the current.